-Each year, more than 100 acres of wildflower seeds are planted throughout various neighborhood parks, medians and City Hall by the Parks & Recreation Department.
-The tradition began in 1990 with a trial planting on Campbell Ridge Park and by 1993, wildflowers were in most parks and on several medians.
-This tradition also resulted in the creation of another in Richardson; the Wildflower!
-Arts & Music Festival which was held in 1993 at Breckinridge Park celebrating the wildflowers.
+A Wild TraditionEach year, the Parks & Recreation Department plants more than 100 acres of wildflower seeds in municipal parks, street medians and the City Hall campus.
+The tradition began in 1990 with a trial planting at Campbell Ridge Park, and today, wildflowers are in most parks and on numerous medians throughout the city.
+This planting of seeds also resulted in the creation of another tradition in Richardson: the Wildflower!
+Arts & Music Festival debuted in 1993 at Breckinridge Park and has continued celebrating the wildflowers ever since.

 Operation Bloom Town